dotnet/docs-aspire/docs/extensibility/implement-auth-from-resource-to-component.md

 ---
-title: Flow auth from custom resource to component
+title: Implement auth from custom resource to component
-description: Learn how to flow authentication credentials from a custom resource to a custom component. ms.date: 07/16/2024 ms.topic: how-to
+description: Learn how to implement authentication credentials from a custom resource to a custom component. ms.date: 07/16/2024 ms.topic: how-to
 ---

-# Flow auth from custom resource to component
+# Implement auth from custom resource to component

 This article is a continuation of two previous articles:

 - [Create custom resource types for .NET Aspire](custom-resources.md)
 - [Create custom .NET Aspire component](custom-component.md)

 One of the primary benefits to .NET Aspire is how it simplifies the configurability of resources and consuming clients (or components).
-This article demonstrates how to flow authentication credentials from a custom resource to a custom component.
+This article demonstrates how to authentication credentials from from a custom resource to a custom component.
 The custom resource is a MailDev container that allows for either incoming or outgoing credentials.
 The custom component is a MailKit client that sends emails.

 ## Prerequisites